apache/arrow/docs/source/python/api/filesystems.rst

    HadoopFileSystem
    SubTreeFileSystem

-To define filesystems with behavior implemented in Python.
+To define filesystems with behavior implemented in Python:

 .. autosummary::
    :toctree: ../generated/